Shane Michael Black

 Dani Pozo / AFP - Getty Images

-A multiple exposure picture taken in the early hours of Aug.
-11 shows a Perseid meteor flashing low in the sky, as seen from a vantage point near the municipality of La Hiruela, on the mountains of the Sierra Norte de Madrid.
+A multiple exposure picture taken in the early hours of August 11, shows a Perseids meteor shower in the sky, near the municipality of La Hiruela, on the mountains of the Sierra Norte de Madrid.

 The night sky should be spectacular as the Perseid meteor shower peaks.
 Send us your photos or add the hashtag #Perseid or #NBCNewsPics on Twitter or Instagram.